FASL32 Preliminary Program, Final Version

 Małgorzata Ćavar (Indiana University), Bartłomiej Czaplicki (University of Warsaw), Paula Orzechowska (Adam Mickiewicz University, Poznań)

-Morphological structure and frequency as factors in place assimilation in Polish Abstract
+Morphological structure and frequency as factors in place assimilation in Polish Abstract Presentation

 Aljoša Milenković (Harvard University)